AytekinYaliz/ylz.poc.client-ts/examples/js.md

 JS is a dynamic language: properties can be added or removed from an object after instantiation.
 *Coercion* is converting a value from one type to another (ex: console.log(1 + 'ankara')).
 *Expression*: A unit of code that results a value.
-*Decleration*: When it is executed it doesn't do anything.
+*Decleration (statement)*: When it is executed it doesn't do anything.
+Starts with keywords var or function.

 ### FUNCTIONS ###
 - Functions are objects {name, code, call(), apply(), bind(), prototype}.
 Name is optional (anonymous functions).
 Bind returns a function.
 Protototype is used only by the *new* operator.